sweet-delights/hybrid-platforms-conductor/README.md

         --ssh-gateways-conf

 Deployer options:
-    -e, --secrets SECRETS_LOCATION   Specify a secrets location.
-Can be specified several times.
-Location can be:
-                                     * Local path to a JSON file
-                                     * URL of the form http[s]://<url>:<secret_id> to get a secret JSON file from a Thycotic Secret Server at the given URL.
     -p, --parallel                   Execute the commands in parallel (put the standard output in files <hybrid-platforms-dir>/run_logs/*.stdout)
     -t, --timeout SECS               Timeout in seconds to wait for each chef run.
 Only used in why-run mode. (defaults to no timeout)
     -W, --why-run                    Use the why-run mode to see what would be the result of the deploy instead of deploying it for real.
         --retries-on-error NBR       Number of retries in case of non-deterministic errors (defaults to 0)

+Secrets reader cli options:
+    -e, --secrets JSON_FILE          Specify a secrets location from a local JSON file.
+Can be specified several times.
 ```

 All executables also have the `--debug` switch to display more verbose and debugging information.